hvad/terraform-aws-web/README.md

 ## How to use

-To check the plan :
+To check the plan with a file vars.tfvars :

 ```
 $ terraform plan -var-file="vars.tfvars"
 ```

-To deploy :
+To deploy with a file vars.tfvars :

 ```
 $ terraform apply -var-file="vars.tfvars"